briochemc/F1Method.jl/docs/src/index.md

 ```

 We also define a cost function `f(x,p)` (that we wish to minimize under the constraint that ``\boldsymbol{F}(\boldsymbol{x},\boldsymbol{p}) = 0``).
-(The F-1 method requires that we provide the derivatives w.r.t. the state, `x`, hence the use of ForwardDiff again for this exmaple.)
+(The F-1 method requires that we provide the derivatives w.r.t. the state, `x`, hence the use of ForwardDiff again for this example.)

 ```jldoctest usage
 # Define mismatch function f(x,p) and its derivative ∇ₓf(x,p)